 Our Public Speaking Penguins course is a beginner level program.

 This course assumes no particular knowledge – students are more than welcome to join the program with little (or even no) public speaking experience.
 All students have to start somewhere, and there is no better place to do so than here.

-That said, we usually recommend that students do two terms of our Public Speaking Penguins program to ensure that they cover all the basics of public speaking:
+That said, we usually recommend that students do all four terms of our Public Speaking Penguins program to ensure that they cover all the basics of public speaking!

 Please get in touch if you’d like to discuss what’s best for your child!

 Throughout the term, students will have the opportunity to:

 Our classes vary in size for every workshop depending on how many bookings we receive – however, the maximum size of our Public Speaking Penguins class is around nine students with one coach.

 If there aren’t any spots left, it’s usually because we’ve hit capacity – please get in touch with us and we’ll see what we can do about either opening an extra class, fitting your child into the existing class, or putting you on a waitlist in case any students pull out!